 When you feel that you are ready to contact me, please use the contact form on my website or call me.
-I will respond to you as soon as I can and will arrange a suitable time to call you for a complimentary 10-minute consultation.
+I will respond to you as soon as I can and will arrange a suitable time to call you for a complimentary 15-minute phone consultation.
 This will give us the opportunity to have an informal conversation about why you are looking for counselling support with and how best I can help you.

 What professional qualifications do you hold?

+I hold a Professional Level 4 Diploma in Humanistic Counselling from the University of Chichester along with my Level 2 & 3 certificates in Counselling.
+I also hold a Masters in Cultural Management from the University of Winchester.
 I actively attend professional workshops and seminars for counselling professionals, to ensure that I uphold my career development for the benefit of all my clients.
+These include:

-MIND UK CPD - 'Mental Health in the Workplace' certificate
+MIND UK CPD - 'Mental Health in the Workplace' certificate (2017)

-Mermaids UK CPD - 'Supporting Transgender Clients' certificate
+Mermaids UK CPD - 'Supporting Transgender Clients' (2018)

-MBSR CPD - 'Introduction to Mindfulness' certificate
+MBSR CPD - 'Introduction to Mindfulness' certificate (2019)

-BACP Open University CPD - 'How to do counselling online: Coronavirus Primer' certificate
+BACP 'How to do counselling online: Coronavirus Primer' certificate (2020)

 What will happen during our first session?

-Do you require a deposit?
+Do you require session payment upfront?